-Managed creative and client relations group of 30-40 designers, writers, developers, and project managers.
-Lead business development efforts and various branding, marketing, and strategy programs for HP, Cisco, Mercury Interactive and others.
+Managed creative and client relations group of 30-40 designers, writers, developers, and a small team of account and project managers.
+I led business development efforts and various branding, marketing, and strategy programs for HP, Cisco, Mercury Interactive and others.

-Responsible for setting a vision and strategy for achieving the business goals of the owners, raising the creative standard of work while growing and optimizing our staff and capabilities to better compete (and survive) in a very difficult, post dot-com economy.
-I very much enjoyed working closely with my team and expanding their perspective so that they could better realize their own potential.
-I was also responsible for leading new business efforts and key client relationships, and the interior design of our newly constructed office building in downtown Cambell.
+Responsible for setting a vision and strategy for achieving the business goals of the owners, raising the creative standard of work while growing and optimizing our staff and capabilities to better compete in a challenging, post dot-com economy.
+I was also responsible for leading new business efforts and key client relationships, and the interior design of our newly constructed office building in downtown Campbell.

 1999 - 2001 / San Francisco, Paris, Atlanta

-After my time in Europe, the company promoted me to Partner and Executive Creative Director heading up our Southeast Region Brand Building group out of Atlanta.
-Here, I was responsible for integrating a multi-disciplined branding, marketing and development staff of 50+ during a tremendously difficult economic and industry transformation.
-The goal was to get a fractured, multi-disciplined team working better together while bringing much needed stability to a large, ever-changing office.
-I was responsible for identifying and focusing our core capabilities, and making sure we were properly staffed and organized to deliver them.
-Significant account wins during my time there included advertising and interactive programs for McDonald's, Disneyworld and Zurich Financial.
+After my time in Europe, I was promoted to Partner and Executive Creative Director heading up our Southeast Region Brand Building group in Atlanta.
+I was responsible for integrating a multi-disciplined branding, marketing and development staff during a challenging economic and industry transformation.
+Significant account wins included advertising and interactive programs for McDonald's, Disneyworld and Zurich Financial.